JBerggren/tales/index.md

    at FileImportAndProcessing.Program.Main(String[] args) in C:\projects\spikes\42Labs\FileImportAndProcessing\Program.cs:line 10
 ```

-Filip of course being the “FILe Import and Processing”, a command line program to import data files.
+Filip of course being “FILe Import and Processing”, a command line program to import data files.
 Among other things the main product catalog.
-So this was bad.
+This was bad.

 > I see.
 I think I know what happened.